 Besides the Metaverse’s underlying structure, digital assets are essential to the new ecosystem’s utilization.
 Although NFTs have piqued more people’s attention in the Metaverse’s business prospects, a market segment remains skeptical.

 Nonetheless, Cardano’s CEO reaffirmed his support for the industry’s expansion.
 The system would also incorporate non-fungible tokens and other assets.
 He agreed that people should understand these tokens as unique security identifiers that reflect real-world assets.
 He believes there should be some “control” in the new platforms that lend “logic” to the employment of NFTs.
 While a database links all these interactions, this is not the case.

 Charles Hoskinson believes that the services performed by digital assets and reality should be in sync.
 In this sense, the fiscal management system would complement the diversity that the digital world’s development would provide.

 Despite Cardano’s CEO’s repeated approval of the new logistics, several community members are opposed.
 “As you somehow tax the digital and digitize the physical, you need cryptocurrencies to build a trust model and a scarcity model,” he continued.

-In this Metaverse, I've noticed characteristics that would allow users to expand their development skills.
+I’ve noticed characteristics allowing users to expand their development skills in this Metaverse.
 Using the system would open doors for participants to navigate other business sectors beyond video games.
-"You can overlay the physical world with digital attributes.
-For example, when you look at a structure, such as a restaurant, it displays you what time it opens and shuts on your augmented reality glasses," he explained.
+“You can overlay the physical world with digital attributes.
+For example, when you look at a structure, such as a restaurant, it displays you what time it opens and shuts on your augmented reality glasses,” he explained.